ItsZariep/Tessera/README.md

 ## Example:

-See [Tessera example page](https://itszariep.github.io/Tessera) for a vanilla example, or [My blog](https://itszariep.github.io/) (in Spanish) for a version with modifications and a real use case
+See [Tessera example page](https://itszariep.github.io/Tessera) for a vanilla example, or [My blog](https://itszariep.github.io/) (in Spanish) for a version with modifications and a real use case.

+You can also look at [Webpages created with Tessera](https://github.com/ItsZariep/Tessera/wiki/Webpages-created-with-Tessera) to see more functional websites

 ## Installation